hchiam/console-log-element/bookmarklet/README.md

 # Bookmarklet backup

 Because, right now, experimental add-ons seem disabled on Chrome on mobile.
-But even this might not work on mobile.
+But even this might not work on mobile, due to clipboard size limitation.

 https://console-log-element-bookmarklet-backup.surge.sh